Usinagem CNC de fibra de carbono: Um guia prático para precisão, Aplicativos, e resolução de problemas

 1. Generate Toolpaths with CAM Software

-• Velocidade do eixo: 10,000-15,000 RPM (high speed reduces friction, preventing fiber fraying).
+• Velocidade do fuso: 10,000-15,000 RPM (high speed reduces friction, preventing fiber fraying).

 • Taxa de alimentação: 100-200 mm/min (slower feed = cleaner cuts; faster feed = higher efficiency).

-• Simulate the toolpath to check for collisions (Por exemplo, tool hitting the worktable).
+• Simulate the toolpath to check for collisions (por exemplo, tool hitting the worktable).

-1. Prepare a máquina CNC & Material
+1. Prepare the CNC Machine & Material

 • Secure the carbon fiber: Mount the carbon fiber sheet/tube onto the CNC worktable using vacuum clamps (avoids damaging the material with mechanical clamps).